lamalvin21/ThirdYearProject/README.md

 ---
 # ORGANS Knowledge Graph
 ## Abstract
 The knowledge graph contains information regarding a specified organ passed in through command line.
 Entities include the organ's parthood, history and external information.
+Data regarding the organ has been collected from the dataset as well as external links such as Wikidata and MusicBrainz.
+The dataset itself is derived from a Dutch organ encyclopedia.
+The goal of the knowledge graph is to display extensive amounts of data on a particular organ in the dataset.

 ## SPARQL Anything query